Preparing to be a competitive applicant

 Contact

-Q: Can you send me a catalog?
+Q: Can you mail me information about your admissions process/a catalog?

 Q: I’m just getting started on preparing for medical school, where do I start?